floatingpixels/nuxt-imagetools/README.md

 Optimizing your images by hand is a tedious and error-prone process: Opening the image in Photoshop, naming and exporting each image individually, and then reference everything correctly in the HTML.
 This is where imagetools comes to the rescue: simply reference your image in code, specify the needed transformations and imagetools will take care of the rest!
 All this happens during build-time, so your users will only download the optimized images.

+This module optimizes images offline during built-time, providing an alternative to [Nuxt Image](https://image.nuxt.com) and other modules, which mainly rely on CDNs and online optimization.

 ## Quick Setup

 1. Add `nuxt-imagetools` to your project